karlabarcellos/karlabarcellos.github.io/_pages/about.md

 I am an economist with extensive experience leading research, statistical and econometric analysis on macroeconomics and social issues.
 I hold a bachelor's degree in economics and a master’s degree in public administration.

-I use data-driven frameworks to evaluate public policies and economic development strategies.
-Currently, I am researching the future of work and education in Canada.
+I use data-driven frameworks to evaluate public policies and economic development strategies, I've been studying and working on national and sub-national programs.
+I evaluate programs related to monetary and fiscal policies, poverty, social mobility, debt, circular economy, future of work, and education in Mexico, the United States, and Canada.

 Additionally, I love learning.
 I am constantly attending boot camps, reading, and writing about economics, data, new software, and technologies.